This primary color indoor hunt screams, play with me!

 Early learners MUST have a chance to dive deep into play prompts to advance fully!
 We can implement play activities for kids at home!

-Let’s set up this primary color indoor hunt.
+Let’s set up this primary color toy hunt.

-Grab a basket and take a quick walk around your home.
-Add anything red, yellow, and blue to your collection.
+- Option one: Grab a basket and quickly walk around your home.
+Add anything red, yellow, or blue to your collection.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.